 Get ready to enjoy a whole new experience as the Idaho Historical Museum expands to provide more exhibits, more artifacts on display, and more activities for school groups and families.

-- The Museum will close on August 4, 2014, and staff will temporarily relocate to 214 Broadway Avenue, the former Bureau of Reclamation Building.
+- The Museum is now closed, and staff has temporarily relocated to 214 Broadway Avenue, the former Bureau of Reclamation Building.

-- The Museum Store will be open at the new site and several exhibits will be open for visitors starting early 2015.
+- The Museum Store is open at the new site and several exhibits are be open for visitors.

 Why is the expansion and renovation needed?